Type to search

 Quality: ⭐ ⭐ ⭐ ⭐

-The company also focuses on providing alternatives for those who have experienced the loss of their own pet cat, or those who are too old to keep up with the demands of having a pet, like changing the litterbox and giving food.
+The company also focuses on providing alternatives for those who have experienced the loss of their own kitty, or those who are too old to keep up with the demands of having a living companion, like changing the litter box and giving food.

-Each of the ragdoll cat’s eyes is individually painted and each of the toe beans is made with embroidered fabric.
-That means no two animals are the same when you buy from Chongker, making the experience all the more personalized.
+Each of the ragdoll’s eyes is individually painted and each of the toe beans is made with embroidered fabric.
+That means no two are the same when you buy from Chongker, making the experience all the more personalized.

-Unlike a real cat, this one won’t run around, scratch up the couch, or require litter maintenance.
-Instead, owners can relax while petting their new furry friend.
-It even comes with a little comb so one can brush its soft fur!
-How’s that for low maintenance pet ownership?
+Unlike a real kitty, this one won’t run around, scratch up the couch, or require litter maintenance.
+Instead, owners can relax while caressing their new furry pal.
+It even comes with a little comb so one can brush its fur — that’s certainly a calming activity for your loved ones to enjoy.

 ProsCons